phildionne/associates/README.md

 ## Persistence

 Calling `#save` will persist every associated model.
-By default associated models are persisted inside a database transaction, if any associated model can't be persisted, none will be.
+By default associated models are persisted inside a database transaction: if any associated model can't be persisted, none will be.
 Read more on [ActiveRecord transactions](http://api.rubyonrails.org/classes/ActiveRecord/Transactions/ClassMethods.html).
 You can also override the `#save` method and implement a different persistence logic.

 ```ruby
 o = GuestOrder.new(username: 'phildionne', password: '12345', product: 'surfboard', amount: 20)